jrtaal/git-server-docker/README.md

 !["image git server docker" "git server docker"](https://raw.githubusercontent.com/cedricfarinazzo/git-server-docker/master/git-server-docker.jpg)

+This image supports both read-write and read-only access.
+The `git` user has readonly access and the `gitrw` has readwrite access to the same repos.

+The repos should be stored under /home/git/repo.

 ## Basic Usage

 This GIT server allows to sets of keys, readonly keys and readwrite keys.